 LIANZA COMMUNITY CONTESTABLE FUND

-We are very excited to announce the creation of a central fund administered for the benefit of LIANZA Communities.
-Our goal is to make access to funding equitable.
+A central fund is administered for the benefit of LIANZA communities with the goal of making access to funding equitable.

-The fund will be maintained sustainably by the addition of annual contributions made up of interest on the fund, 5% of LIANZA personal member and student member income (excl GST) and all annual surpluses from budgeted LIANZA Communities.
+- The fund is maintained sustainably by the addition of annual contributions made from interest on the fund, 5% of LIANZA personal member and student member income (excl GST) and all annual surpluses from budgeted LIANZA communities.